Murtada Sharif 'Askari: Scholarly work

 Allama 'Askari primarily focused on historical studies.
 He wrote more than 50 books.
 Two of them, Abdullah Ibn Saba and 150 (So-Called) Companions, surprised the researchers and the public alike, necessitating further research on the subjects over centuries.
-The latter book discussed 150 people who never existed, yet were believed by many to be the companions of Islamic prophet.
+The latter book discussed 150 people who never existed, yet were believed by many to be the companions of Muhammad.
 As a result, multiple schools of thought which were built by Muhammad ibn Jarir al-Tabari and many prominent historians were refuted.
 'Askari argued that these subject matters, which many had assumed were indisputable truths and fact, had no basis in fact.
 He continued his activities in several fields, especially in social affairs, and founded many schools and clinics.

 In addition, he was concerned with the unity of Islamic Ummah and the relationships between the branches of Muslims.
 His believed his words would be admitted if the Shiites freed themselves from historical accusations by the Sunnis, and therefore devoted his efforts to disprove these accusations that caused hostility to the Shiites.